AamirAllaq/dynamics-365-unified-operations-public/articles/retail/retail-modern-pos-device-activation.md

 - Verify that you have administrative or root access to install Retail Modern POS on a device.
 - Verify that you can access the Retail Server from the device.
 - Verify that the environment contains the Retail permission groups and jobs in the **Human resources** module.
 These permission groups and jobs should have been installed as part of the demo data.
+- Verify your outbound firewall rules are correctly configured to enable telemetry for troubleshooting and diagnostics.
+You must allow (outbound connections)[https://docs.microsoft.com/en-us/azure/azure-monitor/app/ip-addresses#outgoing-ports] for Telemetry.

 ## Download and install Retail Modern POS